Blooms and Bloomeries

 The lower two blooms are still hot, and you can get an idea why in English this lump of metal might be called bloom = blossom of a plant.
 In reality, however, it is far more likely that the name goes back to the Old English "bloma" = "lump of metal".

-picture was split while still hot because it was too large for banging it up
+was split while still hot because it was too large for banging it up with a human-wielded

 Smelting datas were: Charge Interval 10 minutes, total ore weight 45 lbs = 20.4 kg, duration 4 hours 20 minutes from first ore charge to bloom removal.
 Bloom weight 18 lbs = 8 kg.
 Assuming that the ore "richness" was around 60 %, this amounts to an efficiency around 65 % - which is very good!